ersilia-os/isaura/README.md

 You can find more detailed docs [here](https://github.com/minio/mc?tab=readme-ov-file) on how to use `mc`.

-More usage docs can be found from [here](https://github.com/minio/mc?tab=readme-ov-file)

 ### Command at a Glance

 | Command   | Alias | Required Options                                                      | Optional Options                                                                                                                                     | What it does                                                                                                                                       |                        |                                                                           |